PLSR12/Convert-Money/README.md

 ## :house: About the project

-This project created for a company in the beachwear business.
+This is the currency and cryptocurrency conversion project.

 <br>

 ## :computer: Technologies